-Power restored in Auckland central suburbs including Newmarket, Epsom, Parnell
+Majority of power restored in Auckland central suburbs including Newmarket, Epsom, Parnell

+Most customers who lost power today in a major outage across central Auckland have been restored but others are still in the dark.

-Vector has confirmed majority of customers affected by a major Auckland power outage have had their power restored by 2.10pm.
+Vector has confirmed the majority of customers had their power restored by 2.10pm.

+"We are working to restore the remaining customers safely and as quickly as possible," a Vector spokesman said.

+It is still unclear how many customers were affected by the back out or what caused the mass outage.

 The major power outage has taken out electricity in five Auckland suburbs - and is causing chaos at the new Newmarket Westfield mall.